LaverdeS/Multivariate-Time-Series-Classification/README.md

 ## Addional Data | Experiments

-- Arousal level by pupil diameter changes when observing images fromt the opposite gender: Predict the rating.
+- Arousal level by pupil diameter changes when observing images from the opposite gender: Predict the rating the user would give to the image.
-- Secret Pattern Classifier.
-Each participant memorizes one pattern only (secret) and the systems predicts it.
+- Secret Pattern Classifier: Each participant memorizes one pattern only (secret) and the system predicts it.

 ## License